Brazil's Embraer cheers U.S. decision on Bombardier subsidies

-SAO PAULO, Sept 26 (Reuters) - Brazilian planemaker Embraer SA cheered a decision by the U.S. Department of Commerce on Tuesday to slap preliminary anti-subsidy duties of 220 percent on CSeries jets made by Bombardier Inc after U.S. rival Boeing Co claimed the aircraft were unfairly subsidized by Canada.
+SAO PAULO (Reuters) - Brazilian planemaker Embraer SA (EMBR3.SA) cheered a decision by the U.S. Department of Commerce on Tuesday to slap preliminary anti-subsidy duties of 220 percent on CSeries jets made by Bombardier Inc (BBDb.TO) after U.S. rival Boeing Co (BA.N) claimed the aircraft were unfairly subsidized by Canada.

 Embraer said in an emailed statement that the U.S. decision reinforces Brazil’s argument before the World Trade Organization that Bombardier’s subsidies violate Canada’s trade obligations.